 \section{An extrapolation description of Lorentz spaces close to $\clL^1$}

 This section contains our chief innovation to study singular traces on generic Lorentz spaces.
-It relies on a characterization of Lorentz spaces which possess a description as an extrapolated space.
+It relies on a characterization of Lorentz spaces which can be described as an extrapolated space.
 Our results (partly) extend \cite{AL1,AL2} in the noncommutative setting and for Lorentz spaces which are close to $\clL^1$.
 (The authors of \cite{AL1,AL2} study the commutative and dual situation of Lorentz spaces which are close to $L^\infty$.)
-We first introduce the category of operator spaces close to $\clL^1$.
-Applied to Lorentz spaces, we show in Corollary \ref{ew} that this notion is closely related to the values of the Boyd indices.
-We then construct an extrapolation functor, $\mathfrak L$, from the category of Banach lattice ideals of measurable functions on the interval $(1,\infty)$, to the category of fully symmetric operator spaces on any semifinite von Neumann algebra.
-This leads us to introduce the subcategory $\mathcal X_1$ of extrapolated operator spaces, given by the intersection of the image of our extrapolation functor with the category of operator spaces close to $\clL^1$.
-We show in Proposition \ref{BI} that the objects in $\mathcal X_1$ have trivial Boyd indices.
-We apply our extrapolation functor to a pair $(F_\psi,F^\psi)$ of Banach spaces of functions on $(1,\infty)$, associated to any element $\psi\in\Omega$ and call $(\mathfrak L_\psi,\mathfrak L^\psi)$ the resulting pair of fully symmetric operator spaces.
+For that, we construct an extrapolation method, $\mathfrak L$, which assigns to each Banach lattice ideals of measurable functions on the interval $(1,\infty)$, a fully symmetric operator spaces on any semifinite von Neumann algebra.
+We apply our extrapolation method to a pair $(F_\psi,F^\psi)$ of Banach spaces of functions on $(1,\infty)$, canonically associated to any element $\psi\in\Omega$ and call $(\mathfrak L_\psi,\mathfrak L^\psi)$ the resulting pair of fully symmetric operator spaces.
 The first important result of this section is Proposition \ref{approx}, where we prove that one always has $ \mathfrak L_\psi\subset\clM_\psi\subset \mathfrak L^\psi$ with continuous inclusions.
-We then give different characterizations of when $\clM_\psi= \mathfrak L^\psi$ and $ \mathfrak L_\psi=\clM_\psi$.
-This is done in Proposition \ref{eq-conds} and Proposition \ref{conds-2} respectively.
-We conclude by exhibiting a convenient sufficient condition to have the equality $ \mathfrak L_\psi=\clM_\psi$, which in turn, is one of the the main step in the analysis we perform in section \ref{3}.
-This is done in Proposition \ref{prop-eq}.
+We then give different characterizations of when $\clM_\psi= \mathfrak L^\psi$ and $ \mathfrak L_\psi=\clM_\psi$ (Proposition \ref{eq-conds} and Proposition \ref{conds-2}).
+We conclude by exhibiting a convenient sufficient condition to have the equality $ \mathfrak L_\psi=\clM_\psi$, which in turn, is one of the the main step in the analysis we perform in section \ref{3} (Proposition \ref{prop-eq}).